neondatabase/neon/docs/rfcs/027-pageserver-disaster-recovery.md

 ## Proposed implementation

 The first problem to keep in mind is the reproducability of `initdb`.
-So an initial step would be to upload `initdb` snapshots to S3, maybe deduplicating them by hash, for a given storage/postgres version combination.
+So an initial step would be to upload `initdb` snapshots to S3.

 After that, we'd have the endpoint spawn a background process which performs the replay of the WAL to that new timeline.
+This process should follow the existing workflows as closely as possible, just using the WAL records of a different timeline.

+The timeline created will be in a special state that solely looks for WAL entries of the timeline it is trying to copy.
+Once the target LSN is reached, it turns into a normal timeline that also accepts writes to its own timeline ID.

 ### Scalability